Transparency of watercolor paints

 That list is real handy.
 Really though, what is the difference between semi-transparent and semi-opaque?
 It seems like they must mean, by definition, the same.

-But you might think that semi-transparent and semi-opaque are the same thing, but it is an established way of describing the transparency of watercolor paints.
+You might think that semi-transparent and semi-opaque are the same thing, but it is an established way of describing the transparency of watercolor paints.
 Semi-transparent is closer to transparent while semi-opaque is closer to opaque.
 Think of it as a four-step scale: Transparent, semi-transparent, semi-opaque and finally opaque.